kubesphere/website/content/en/docs/installing-on-linux/introduction/intro.md

 ### Add New Storage Classes

 KubeKey allows you to set a new storage class after the installation.
-By default, the local volume of OpenEBS is adopted for persistent storage services.
-However, this is for development or testing purpose.
-It is recommended to change the default storage class in a production environment.
+You can set different storage classes for KubeSphere itself and your workloads.

 For more information, see Add New Storage Classes.